 After evaluating the impact on their strategic objectives and the inter-dependencies among these key initiatives, we constructed a prioritized roadmap, which now serves as the firm's global sales operations investment plan through this year.

 Minimize Disruption, Reinforce Change

-In his recent blog titled “Stop Helping Me Sell More,” Michael Perla makes an important point that “clients are increasingly conscious and intentional of what they ‘throw’ at their sales professionals to drive change.”
+Sales and sales operations leaders are increasingly conscious and intentional about what they ‘throw’ at their sales professionals to drive change.

 Think strategically about the “pit stops” you are asking of your sales force.
 Get the best pit crew on the job to carefully plan the sequence, time investment, communications plan, supporting resources, and management reinforcement that will maximize every bit of time, especially if it takes your team out of the field.